hashicorp/terraform/website/source/docs/state/purpose.html.md

 Terraform typically uses the configuration to determine dependency order.
-However, when you delete a resource from a Terraform configuration, Terraform must know to delete that resource.
+However, when you delete a resource from a Terraform configuration, Terraform must know how to delete that resource.
 Terraform can see that a mapping exists for a resource not in your configuration and plan to destroy.
 However, since the configuration no longer exists, it no longer knows the proper destruction order.